AvlWx2014/bowser/README.md

   Use the sentinel file .bowser.ready to mark a tree as ready for upload.

 Options:
-  --dry-run            If present, AWS calls are mocked using moto and no real
+  --dry-run                    If present, uploads are mimicked but not
-                       upload is done.
+                               actually performed.
-  --strategy STRATEGY  Controls what type of event signals the watch command
+  --strategy STRATEGY          Controls what type of event signals the watch
-                       to stop.  [default: sentinel] -n, --count INTEGER  If the 'count' watch strategy is chosen, this specifies how many completion events to wait for before stopping.
+                               command to stop.  [default: sentinel] -n, --count INTEGER          If the 'count' watch strategy is chosen, this specifies how many completion events to wait for before stopping.
 Must be >= 1.
+  -p, --preempt-sentinel PATH  If present, this particular sentinel file will
+                               be used as a signal to abort,preempting whatever is passed for --strategy.
+Default:
+                               DIR/.bowser.abort
   --help                       Show this message and exit.
 ```

 ## Configuration